SenSecurity/Founding/README.md

 ![GitHub Logo](/Founding/Eren.png)

 ## Description
-The Founding is a tool that receives a Shellcode in ```.bin``` format, Obfuscates or Encrypts this shellcode and then generates a new binary utilizing some execution techniques.
+Founding is a tool that receives a Shellcode in ```.bin``` format, Obfuscates or Encrypts this shellcode and then generates a new binary utilizing some execution techniques.

 ### The tool has the following features for Encryption and Obfuscation: